Here Are Seven Horror Movies New To Netflix, And Three Of Them Are Worth The Watch

 Liv Tyler delivers a stellar performance, and it’s a shame that she has only been featured in a few horror flicks.
 She portrays fear as good as any legendary scream queen, and it’s easy for viewers to rally behind her and Speedman’s characters.

-Because of great acting, scary sequences, and an ending that will stick to your skin long after the credits role, The Strangers is one of the best horror movies on Netflix.
+Because of great acting, scary sequences, and an ending that will stick to your skin long after the credits roll, The Strangers is one of the best horror movies on Netflix.